ndawlab/vectorRPE/README.rst

 (1) ``rl_model_20800000_steps``:

-Contains the trained weights of the deep RL model after 2,080,000 timesteps (approximately 130,000 trials).
+Contains dictionary of trained weights of the deep RL model after 2,080,000 timesteps (approximately 130,000 trials).
 Cut-off for training was determined when agent performed at 80% or higher correct choices.
-Only a subset of the weights were used in the analysis, including:
+You may see the full list of weights by checking all the keys in the dictionary, but the four weights that were particularly relevant for our vector RPE analyses include:

 ``model/pi/w:0``: The weights for the actor policy